ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FPaper Draft.md

 		- Nozzle
 		  The micronozzle has three main sizing input variables: the throat radius $R_t$, the exit radius $R_e$, and the nozzle length $L_n$.
 The diverging section of the nozzle is assumed to expand outward from the throat without any curvature, so that the length along the nozzle wall can be found with \( x = \sqrt{R_{e}^2 + L_{n}^2} \), and the nozzle exit half-angle with \( \alpha = \tan^{-1} \left( \frac{R_{e}}{L_n} \right) \).
 	- Heating Chamber Liquid Phase
-		- The assumptions of the model used in this phase, in the original paper, are as follows:
+		- The assumptions of the model used in this phase, in the original paper [[@Micropropulsion course Numerical analysis of wavy microchannels employed in a Vaporizing Liquid Micro-resistojet thruster]], are as follows:
 		  • Incompressible flow
 		  • Steady state (this was verified with transient simulations)
 		  • Negligible radiative and natural convective heat transfer